 Uber Stock – IPO News & Rumors

 Ride provider Uber is losing money and could use the cash an initial public offering would bring, especially as the company struggles to find enough private investment to see it all the way to profitability.
-Uber CEO Dara Khosrowshahi recently said the company will continue to lose money in the U.S. in the short term because of stiff competition from Lyft.
+Uber CEO Dara Khosrowshahi has said the company will continue to lose money in the U.S. in the short term because of stiff competition from Lyft.

 Below we offer answers/guesses to the most common questions about Uber’s future as a public company: